sfgco/books/README.md

 ## Learn and connect

-- [Telegram Group](https://t.me/frappebooks): Used for discussions and decisions regarding everything Frappe Books.
+- [Telegram Group](https://t.me/frappebooks): Used for discussions and decisions regarding everything Green Bar By SFGCO.
 - [GitHub Discussions](https://github.com/frappe/books/discussions): Used for discussions around a specific topic.
-- [Documentation](https://docs.frappe.io/books): Offaicial documentation for more details.
+- [Documentation](https://docs.sfgco.sa/books): Offaicial documentation for more details.